FlameHorizon/Lapis/doc/StringExt/Insert.md

 ### Remarks

-If `startIndex` is equal to the length of this instance, value is appended to the end of this instance.
+If `StartIndex` is equal to the length of this instance, value is appended to the end of this instance.